Bradley-Hill/Bradley-Hill/README.md

 ## 🚀 Looking Ahead

-I’m actively growing my skills and will be available for a **junior developer role starting from November 2025**, once my apprenticeship ends.
+I’m actively growing my skills and will be available for a **junior developer role starting from November 2025**, in the meantime I will be continuing to learn with some personal projects.

 ---